 You are required to follow the instructions of the museum staff and keep a distance of 1½ metres at all times.
 This is to guarantee your safety and that of our colleagues.

 A set walking route has been created that lets you visit most of the rooms at the museum.
-We ask you to refrain from walking in the opposite direction.
+The maximum number of visitors allowed in each room is also indicated.
+We ask you to respect these limits, and please do not walk in the opposite direction.

 Due to the interactive nature of the second floor, part of the features may not be enjoyed at this time.
 Once we can guarantee your safety in a responsible manner, we will reopen these interactive features as quickly as possible.